lacclab/OneStop-Eye-Movements/onestop_paper_analyses/drift_analysis/README.md

 # Accuracy of fixation assignments to lines

-This folder contains data and code for analysis that quantifies the prevalence of erroneous line assignments for fixations due to vertical drift in OneStop Eye Movements.
+This folder contains data and code for an analysis that quantifies the prevalence of erroneous line assignments for fixations due to vertical drift in OneStop Eye Movements.

 ## Annotation scheme